Skip to main content

 Clean Aging Report

-An A/R aging report that accurately reflects only truly collectible balances by removing claims with pending adjustments, credit balances, and balances in active appeal.
+An A/R aging report that accurately reflects only collectible balances by removing claims with pending adjustments, credit balances, and balances in active appeal.
 Essential for accurate financial reporting.

 Payer Recoupment